Application deadlines for students residing outside the U.S.:

 You must fulfill the English language proficiency requirement in one of the ways described below before regular admission will be granted.

-Freshmen may prove their English Language Proficiency without additional testing by: If you have not met the conditions described above, you will be required to complete an English proficiency test.
+Freshmen may prove their English Language Proficiency without additional testing by:

 - completing two full years of general track English courses in a U.S. high school with grades of “C” or better and

 - achieving an acceptable score on the verbal section of the SAT or ACT.
 There is no specific SAT/ACT verbal score required, but this score will be used in conjunction with other factors to evaluate your academic English skills.

 Transfers may prove their English proficiency without additional testing by: